Nynuphar/IDEAL-doc/docs/source/import.rst

 .. image:: ImportStudy.png

-..warning:: Before importing the list of patients, first make sure you are trying to import a .CSV file and that this file follows the data format defined on IDEAL (see above how to do this).
+.. warning:: Before importing the list of patients, first make sure you are trying to import a .CSV file and that this file follows the data format defined on IDEAL (see above how to do this).

 Here, select the study you want to import patients to and select the CSV file which contains the Study patients.